 Sometimes our estimated cost-effectiveness ranges include negative numbers if we are not certain that an intervention has a positive effect, and it could have a negative effect, even if we think that isn’t likely.
 This doesn’t mean we think those interventions are equally likely to harm animals as to help them, unless the range is equally large on either side of zero.

-“Moreover, the movement’s focus on mass consumer dietary change has little historical or empirical basis, despite being our movement’s main strategy.”—Burns, B. “Why Beyonce Going Vegan is Bad for Animals“.
+“Moreover, the movement’s focus on mass consumer dietary change has little historical or empirical basis, despite being our movement’s main strategy.”—Burns, B. (2015).
+“Why Beyonce Going Vegan is Bad for Animals.”

 “Most abolitionists did not see the free produce movement as being vital to the cause.
 A few dedicated proponents were able to stay completely away from slave goods but a number of other abolitionists endorsed the concept only when convenient.
 Many more ignored the issue altogether.
 The movement never grew large enough to gain the benefit of the economies of scale, and the cost of ‘free produce’ was always higher than competing goods.
 Though William Lloyd Garrison in Boston, founder of the American Anti-Slavery Society, initially proclaimed at a convention in 1840 that his wool suit was made without slave labor, he later examined the results of the movement and criticized it as an ineffective method to fight slavery, and as a distraction from more important work.”—Wikipedia entry on the free produce movement, a relatively well-studied historical example of a movement focused on individual changes in consumption.

-Jacy Reese mentions the example of the anti-slavery movement that, from its beginnings, focused on its opposition of slavery as an institution.
+Jacy Reese mentions the example of the anti-slavery movement which, from its beginnings, focused on its opposition to slavery as an institution.
 “From its inception, however, the [anti-slavery] activists focused on a radical call for complete abolition, rather than incremental reform for slaves or individually changing the behavior of slave-owners or consumers of slave-produced goods.”—Reese, J. (July 14, 2015).
 Confrontation, Consumer Action, and Triggering Events.

 A Gallup poll conducted in the U.S. in 2015 found that 32% of respondents supported animals having the same rights as people, while an additional 62% said they should have some protection.
 But the best estimates for the percentage of Americans who are vegetarian are much lower, around 2%.